Ilyass-shw/git_practice/README.md

 # Mixed Messages - Mini Project
-simple code in JavaScript logs out a random text about different projcts and their status.
+simple code in JavaScript logs out a random text about different projects and their status.
 # Table of Contents
 * General info
 * Technologies